suzyahyah/suzyahyah.github.io/_posts/2025-07-01-Reproducing-GPT2-125M.md

 I chose to use [Runpod](https://www.runpod.io) for historical reasons and also because I think they offer the best raw pricing for hobbyist grade second-tier GPUs.
 There are many alternatives like Lambda labs, aws, google vertex, etc.

 1. **Basic Setup.** Create account, setup billing and create ssh keys in Runpod Interface.
 These are SOPs for working with any cloud provider, nothing special here.
-Copy private key into ~/.ssh/<ssh_key> so that we can ssh directly into the runpod terminal.
+Copy private key into ~/.ssh/<ssh_key> and ssh directly into the runpod terminal.

 2. **Create Volume.** This is also standard across any cloud provider, and is used to persist all data and scripts  when spinning up new VMs.
 The main decision is which data center to create the volume in.
-Different data centers have different availability of compute resources, so we should create the volume where there are high availability of the machines that we are expecting to use.
+Different data centers have different availability of compute resources, so the volume should be created where there are high availability of the target machines.
 The amount of volume is not that critical because you can always start with a smaller volume and update this later.

 3. **Create Virtual Machine (VM)**  from existing base image (“Template”).
 It’s important to choose > Pytorch 2.1.0, because flash-attn needs cuda>12.6.
-For e.g., we need to use `runpod/pytorch:2.8.0-py3.11-cuda12.8.1-cudnn-devel-ubuntu22.04`, or `runpod/pytorch:2.4.0-py3.11-cuda12.4.1-devel-ubuntu22.04`.
+For e.g., `runpod/pytorch:2.8.0-py3.11-cuda12.8.1-cudnn-devel-ubuntu22.04`, or `runpod/pytorch:2.4.0-py3.11-cuda12.4.1-devel-ubuntu22.04`.

-4. **Prepare Start up Scripts for new VMs.** Everytime we start and stop the VM, we need to run a [basic setup Script on root](https://gist.github.com/suzyahyah/cef48a606e5ab16dce32613a2726246e), because runpod spins up a new container each time.
+4. **Prepare Start up Scripts for new VMs.** Everytime the VM is restarted, run a [basic setup Script on root](https://gist.github.com/suzyahyah/cef48a606e5ab16dce32613a2726246e), because runpod spins up a new container each time.
 Python packages and installations can be installed once as long as the are package manager (I used miniconda) saves it to the mounted volume (on /workspace) which can persist across the creation of new VMs. *There are many known issues related to building the .whl file for Flash Attention.
 It's easier to find the .whl from the [assets releases](https://github.com/Dao-AILab/flash-attention/releases) and do a pip install .*

 5. **Optional Cloud Storage**.
-Create cheaper storage on AWS or other cloud options so that we dont have to persist the runpod volume when we are not using.
+Create cheaper storage on AWS or other cloud options so that I dont have to persist the runpod volume.
 Runpod provides GUI-mouse click for Syncing between the Runpod Volume and popular storages like S3 Storage/Google Drive/Dropbox (although this is also by rsync on the command line).
 A runpod volume of 500-1000Gb costs $25-50 a month which is very pricey and I suspect how they makes most of their money.

 *Note: A detailed comparison of GPU Cloud platforms is complicated because there are many things to consider besides raw pricing, such as integration with other platforms, availability of the GPUs, ease of setup and access, cold-start time etc, interconnectivity of GPU cards, documentation and community support.*